Nikkei rises above 9,000 on U.S. easing expectations

 Steelmakers' shares also outperformed after the Nikkei business daily said the yen's rise and lower resource prices will likely lessen their raw materials costs.

-Yamada Denki (9831.T) gained 1.6 percent to 5,680 yen after Mizuho Securities raised the discount electronics store operator's rating to "outperform" from "neutral," saying the recovery trend in its earnings will likely continue after the business year ending next March.
+Yamada Denki gained 1.6 percent to 5,680 yen after Mizuho Securities raised the discount electronics store operator's rating to "outperform" from "neutral", saying the recovery trend in its earnings will likely continue after the business year ending next March.